 Activated partial thromboplastin time (APTT) is a commonly used screening test for haemostatic defects in the intrinsic and common pathway of the coagulation cascade, as well as the contact activation system.
-Thus, FV, FVIII, FIX, FX, FXI, FXII, prekallikrein and high-molecular weight kininogen deficiencies can result in a prolonged APTT.
-Moreover, APTT is also suitable for monitoring heparin treatment.
+Thus, FII, FV, FVIII, FIX, FX, FXI, FXII, prekallikrein and high-molecular weight kininogen deficiencies can result in a prolonged APTT.

-The MRX APTT reagent utilises the near colloidal contact activator silica to activate the contact activation system.
+The MRX APTT reagent utilises colloidal silicate as contact activator to activate the intrinsic pathway of the coagulation cascade.
 This ensures sensitivity to mild deficiencies of FVIII, FIX, and FXI.
-MRX APTT is sensitive to heparin, FVIII, FIX and FXI, while being insensitive to the potential interferent LA.
-Thus, MRX APTT is suitable for monitoring heparin treatment and for haemophilia screening.
-MRX APTT reagent contains the contact activator silica and phospholipids to ensure a highly consistent and stable product.
+MRX APTT is sensitive to heparin, FVIII, FIX and FXI, while being insensitive to the potential interferent lupus anticoagulant.
+Thus, MRX APTT is suitable for haemophilia screening.
+MRX APTT reagent contains the contact activator silicate and phospholipids to ensure a highly consistent and stable product.